 There are several popular hikes in the area for beginner and expert hikers alike.
 Explore the Indian River Trail for a longer, more intermediate hike, which spans over eight miles.
 Once you get to the base of Sisters Mountain at around four miles in, start making your way back.
 In the late summer in Alaska, colorful salmon crowd and jump upstream along the river.

 Some of the best hiking in Sitka is at Silver Bay.
 Trek through the rainforest until you get to the coastline and look out for whales at the overlook from Whale Park.

 For a relaxed hike fit for all skill levels, try Mosquito Cove Trail in Tongass National Forest for an easy 1.25-mile loop along the beautiful Alaskan coastline.
 You’ll enjoy the hemlock forests and tall cedars as you explore.

 Set sail along Sitka Sound on an intimate fishing charter, and learn the tricks of a great catch from a professional fishing captain.
 Feel the thrill of the chase while surrounded by fresh evergreens and towering peaks in the near distance.
-Whale sightings are common here, as are harbor seals, sea otters, and even sea lions.
+Aside from being one of the best places to fish in Alaska, whale sightings are common here, as are harbor seals, sea otters, and even sea lions.

-Experience thousands of years of Southeast Alaskan history and culture at the Sitka National Historic Park.
+Experience thousands of years of Southeast Alaskan culture and history at the Sitka National Historic Park.
 Take a hike on the mile-long Totem Trail to see nearly 20 totems dotting the way.
 Head to the cultural center at the park to watch artists demonstrate how these stunning totems are carved and painted.

 Discover the history of the Battle of 1804 being the Tlingits and Russian forces, which inspired the park’s creation.
 All 59 acres share the rich traditions and stories of Sitka.